WyattHWilliams/Capstone2/README.md

             Health related info regarding food restrictions or workout limitations.

+google calendars API requires the project to have a domain, until I am ready to buy a domain and go semi-live with the project, I will just have a fake_calendar_table in my database that can store simple event objects with the relevant info to display on the app.

 ---------- [========== ========== GOALS ========== ==========] ----------

 // ----- [///// Minimum Viable Product (MVP) /////] -----